Glatzli/model_comparison_codes/README.md

 ToDo:
 - which measure for humidity? plot evtl dewpoint depression
+- cap height calculation wrong?!
+- subtract the terrain height before using geopot. height for the vertical variable...
+- plotting heights: subtract terrain height from geopotential height to make it comparable...
+- is staggering applied really only for ICON and WRF?
+- check if depth of layer taken for VHD calculation is the same over ibk and hafelekar!
+Wenn es sehr untersch. ist, könnte VHD in Wipp valley point zB falsch sein, weil es über andere Tiefe berechnet...

 - timeseries of depth of CAP:
-  	when 3 model levels with dT/dz < 0 => CAP depth
-  	works now! compare lower Inn Valley with upper/Innsbruck: how does it change?
+  	How show the best over spatial extent if mountains give higher variables??? when 3 model levels with dT/dz < 0 => CAP depth works now! compare lower Inn Valley with upper/Innsbruck: how does it change?
   		Looks like CAP is lower in lower Inn valley...